Mechanical and Tensile Testing

-Customer Focus: Mechanical tests measure the properties of a material under an applied dynamic or static force.
-Designed to ensure that materials are suitable for their intended applications, mechanical testing includes methods such as tensile strength, compression strength, impact resistance, fracture toughness and fatigue.
-Results of tensile testing are critical for comparison of materials, quality control, alloy development, certifying the integrity of a product and process limitations.
+The results of tensile testing are critical for material comparison, quality control, alloy development, certifying the integrity of a product, and process limitations.
 A standard tensile test is used to measure several characteristics of a metal including Young’s modulus (modulus of elasticity), yield strength, tensile strength, and elongation at failure.
 Additionally, tensile testing can be used to measure formability parameters such as r-, n- and m-values.

 Whether your mechanical testing requirements are driven by a PPAP/First Article Inspection, customer part specification, ASTM specification, field failure or manufacturing defect, Secat can help you understand the process and interpret the results!